 You will understand, from June to September, it is almost mandatory to book in advance.
 Off-season, the train is rarely complete, and you can take it at the last moment.
 Some dates are very soon complete:

-• End of August / beginning of September: many students return to China for the new school year, and places are taken by storm.
+• End of August / beginning of September: many students return to China for the new school year, and seats are sold in priority to them.

 • Around the Lunar New Year.
 Most Mongolians living in China returning to the country just before Tsagaan Sar, and leave China after the holidays.
 If you travel between mid-January and late February, bare in mind the dates of the Chinese New Year!